 - early career experience.

-Interested?
-Contact the PIC team today: PICteam@aff.gov.au or speak with your university Hons/MSc coordinator about co-supervision opportunities.
+Reach out today: PICteam@aff.gov.au or speak to your university Honours/Masters coordinator about co-supervision opportunities.

-Have you completed Honours and/or Masters, or are already in the workforce and have considerable experience in a relevant field?
-You may be eligible to undertake a co-supervised PhD with the PIC team via one of our partner universities.
+Completed Honours or Masters?
+Or already working in the field?
+You may be eligible for a co-supervised PhD with the PIC via one of our partner universities.

 This is the highest level of study in Australia and can open the door to: